 Going home after caesarean birth

-After your caesarean, you’ll stay in hospital for about 3-5 days.
+After your caesarean, you’ll probably stay in hospital for about 3-5 days.
 This can vary between hospitals.
-Sometimes it depends on how long your caesarean recovery takes.
+It depends on how you and your baby are doing.

-In some hospitals you can choose to go home early (in the first 72 hours) and have your follow-up care at home.
-Ask the nurse or midwife about what your hospital offers.
+In some hospitals you can choose to go home early (in the first 2-3 days) and have your follow-up care at home.
+Ask the midwife about what your hospital offers.

 A caesarean is major surgery, so it’s important to focus on caring for your baby and giving your body the rest it needs to recover.

-Some communities have a tradition of the mother staying at home in the first six weeks after birth, and others don’t.
+Some cultures have a tradition of birthing mothers staying at home in the first 6 weeks after birth.
 Whatever your situation, taking it easy as much as you can and being kind to yourself are really important in these weeks.

 Your feelings after caesarean birth

-Some women feel fine about having a caesarean, whereas others feel disappointed or sad that they weren’t able to give birth vaginally.
+Some birthing mothers feel fine about having a caesarean, whereas others feel disappointed or sad that they weren’t able to give birth vaginally.

-For women who have an unplanned (emergency) caesarean, the change in plan can sometimes be a shock.
+For birthing mothers who have unplanned (emergency) caesareans, the change in plan can sometimes be a shock.
 Whatever your feelings, they’re OK.
 But it can really help to talk through those feelings with someone you trust.

 You can also call the Pregnancy Birth and Baby Helpline on 1800 882 436 for advice and free counselling, 24 hours a day, 7 days a week.

 Even though you’ve had a caesarean, you’ll still have bleeding from your vagina after birth.
 This is normal bleeding from where the placenta was attached to your uterus.

 To deal with the bleeding, you’ll need to have plenty of maternity sanitary pads handy, both in hospital and when you come home.
-You shouldn’t use tampons in the first six weeks after birth because this could increase your chance of getting an infection.
+Avoid using tampons in the first 6 weeks after birth because this could increase your chance of getting an infection.